-customerrors may be set for a server, site, or application using the IIS Manager GUI, using AppCmd.exe commands in a command-line window, directly editing the configuration files, or by writing WMI scripts.
-Perform the following to set the customerrors mode to RemoteOnly or On for a web site in the IIS Manager GUI:
+customErrors may be set for a server, site, or application using the IIS Manager GUI, using AppCmd.exe commands in a command-line window, directly editing the configuration files, or by writing WMI scripts.
+Perform the following to set the customErrors mode to RemoteOnly or On for a Web Site in the IIS Manager GUI:

-- 1) Open the IIS Manager GUI and navigate to the site to be configured - 2) In Features View, find and double-click the Error Pages icon - 3) In the Actions Pane, click Edit - 4) Select one of the following in the Edit Custom Error Page dialog box: - a.
-Insert content from static file into the error response if content is static - b.
-Execute a URL on this site if error content is dynamic, such as an .asp file - c.
-Respond with a 302 redirect a custom error page if redirecting a client browser to a different URL
+- 1) Open the IIS Manager GUI and navigate to the site to be configured - 2) In Features View, find and double-click .NET Error Pages icon - 3) In the Actions Pane, click Edit Feature Settings - 4) In modal dialog, choose On or Remote Only for Mode settings - 5) Click OK

-Find and open the web.config file for the application/site and verify that the tag has either <customErrors mode="RemoteOnly" /> or <customErrors mode="On" /> defined.
+Find and open the web.config file for the application/site and verify that the tag has either <customErrors mode="Config" /> or <customErrors mode="On" /> defined.